NewbranLTD/gulp-server-io/README.md

 });
 ```

-Please, note if in your code are all using relative path, then when you deploy your app.
-It will just work out of the box.
+Please, note if in your code are all using relative path, it will work out of the box when you deploy.
-For example, during development your host is `http://localhost:8000` and, your production domain name is `http://example.com`

-If you hard coded your domain name in your code, then you need to change it.
-But calling it using the relative path will guarantee
+For example, during development your host is `http://localhost:8000` and, your production domain name is `http://example.com`; hard coding the domain name in your AJAX call is not recommended.
+This is why we include the proxy server.
+Another upside is during your development, you don't have to do any setup for the CORS issue.
-your project can be move however you like.

 ## Mock data api